Best Practices

 Start by:

-In Relato, you can organize and track all of this in one place.
+In Relato, you can organize and track all of this in one place, turning your library into a single source of truth for the whole team.
 Custom fields and filters make it easy to see which assets cover similar prompts or topics, when they were last updated, and who owns each one.

 Strong internal linking and consistent organization help reinforce your brand’s authority — both for your team and for LLMs learning to associate your content with credible, quotable sources.